Tim-Abwao/tim-abwao.github.io/_posts/2021-04-14-Sampling-from-Probability-Distributions-in-Python.md

     jupyter notebook
     ```

-4. Once a notebook is up and running, import the necessary packages and run the start-up code:
+4. Once a notebook is up and running, import the necessary packages, set the sample size and define the plotting function:

     ```python
     import seaborn as sns